Michael Govan

 MG

-We were renovating the Guggenheim in New York and acquired the Panza Collection of American minimal art.
+We were renovating the Guggenheim in New York and had just acquired the Panza Collection of American Minimal art.
 I got beaten up in the press in the early days.
-We were trying to see whether we could show that collection at MASS MoCA, which is the project we started in the early ’80s.
+Around that time, we were trying to figure out whether we could show that collection at MASS MoCA—which was the project we started in the early ’80s.

 EO